Neresco/koboldcpp-rocm-dockerprepare/README.md

 #Go into the directory where kobold-rocm is cloned (or the Dockerfile is)

-#"sudo docker build -t kobold:latest ." or
+#"sudo docker build -t kobold:latest ."
+(Without the"") or

 #"sudo docker buildx build --no-cache -t kobold:latest ."
+(Without the"")

 #Docker run command:

-#sudo docker run -p 5001:5001 --device /dev/kfd --device /dev/dri --mount type=bind,source="$HOME"/models,target=/models kobold:latest
+#"sudo docker run -p 5001:5001 --device /dev/kfd --device /dev/dri --mount type=bind,source="$HOME"/models,target=/models kobold:latest" (Without the"")

 #following needs to be run again in Container to prevent start errors from koboldcpp

-#/app/koboldcpp-rocm
+#Directory to start from "/app/koboldcpp-rocm" (Without the"")
-#make clean
+#"make clean" (Without the"")
-#make LLAMA_HIPBLAS=1 LLAMA_VULKAN=1 -j4
+#"make LLAMA_HIPBLAS=1 LLAMA_VULKAN=1 -j4" (Without the"")

 #Start in Container with